hdmi/ProceduralWallpapers/README.md

 - Random pictures name
 - Control onResume, onPause, onStop
 - Make this todo document the README of the git repository
-- Tilt 45º the pixelated wallpaper and stroke the borders
+- Get random palette from the current loaded set
+- Circle Wallpapers

 # DONE
 - Create github repository for the TFM